 Official recognition came in 1992, the union’s centenary year.
 The national women’s team, known as the Black Ferns, won the first four World Cup tournaments authorised by the International Rugby Board (1998, 2002, 2006 and 2010).
 But even that was not enough to supplant the men.
 In 2006 the All Blacks were named the NZRFU’s team of the year despite the women winning the World Cup.
 The Black Ferns won a fifth World Cup in 2017 and a sixth in 2022, when the tournament was played in New Zealand, attracting record crowds and intense media interest.

 On 7 September 1921 the Springbok team defeated a New Zealand Māori team at Napier 9–8 amid complaints of rough play and poor refereeing.
 Two days later a cable sent by a South African reporter was published.
 It read: ‘Most unfortunate match ever played ...
 Bad enough having play team officially designated New Zealand natives, but spectacle thousands Europeans frantically cheering on band of colored men to defeat members of own race was too much for Springboks, who frankly disgusted.’3 The leak caused an outcry.

 Māori had played a significant part in the early history of rugby through their quick adoption of the game, their role in organising the 1888 Native tour, and their pioneering use of the haka and the black singlet with the silver fern.
 Tom Ellison, the promoter in New Zealand of the wing forward position, captained the first official New Zealand team in 1893.

 The threat of rugby league led to the organisation of a Māori rugby team in 1910.
 A national Māori team (now called the ‘Māori All Blacks’) has been assembled periodically since then.
 In a famous match in 1921 they lost to the Springboks 9–8.
 Their first northern-hemisphere tour, in 1926–27, was organised as compensation for the exclusion of Māori from the 1928 All Blacks tour of South Africa.
 On their seven-month tour the team won 30 of its 40 matches.
-In 2005 the national Māori team beat the Lions and in the centenary year of 2010 the team defeated both England and Ireland.
+In 2005 the national Māori team beat the Lions, and in the centenary year of 2010 they defeated both England and Ireland.